DeliaDelAguila/Catalog/README.md

-Catalog

-This repository is used as personal reference, a great combination between Project Management and Data Science.
+This repository is used as personal reference and as portfolio, a great combination between Project Management and Data Science.
 You will find industry best practices, theoretical notes and code.

 The Catalog is organized as following: